Constraints On Capital Equipment Sales

 On the one hand we're told as salespeople to address the factors we can control.
 On the other, without understanding bigger forces arrayed against us, we can't even begin to consider what tools we have to combat them.

 Since regulatory uncertainty is certain to rise over the next few years, it's important to plan accordingly.
+And that means adapting your strategy before you tweak tactics.

 Important note: This article isn't designed as a commentary on the value or desirability of any specific regulation.
 It's intended to highlight for sales, marketing and management teams that the decision process is vastly more complex than often portrayed, and likely to become more so.